Wal-Mart shaken by bribery probe, shares plunge

 The Times report "raises significant questions about the actions of top company officials in the United States who reportedly tried to disregard substantial evidence of abuse," Cummings and Waxman said in a statement.

-Shares of Wal-Mart de Mexico, which is 69 percent-owned by Wal-Mart and known as Walmex, fell 12 percent to 37.89 pesos ($2.88).
+Shares of Wal-Mart de Mexico, which is 69 percent-owned by Wal-Mart and known as Walmex, fell 12 percent to 37.89 pesos.
 The drop wiped out a 12 percent year-to-date gain in the second-most-weighted stock on Mexico's IPC index.

 Shares of Wal-Mart fell 4.7 percent to $59.54, wiping some $10 billion off their market value and more than erasing this year's gains.
-The stock is a component of the Dow Jones industrials index, which ended 0.8 percent lower.
+The stock is a component of the Dow Jones industrials index .DJI, which ended 0.8 percent lower.

 The news raised concerns that Wal-Mart, the world's largest retailer, may have trouble expanding into new markets.